samsonjs/lake/Readme.md

 If you want to build a static library:

-    $ make lake
+    $ make liblake

-The binary will be in `build/lake.a` and you may do with it as you like.
+The binary will be in `build/liblake.a` and you may do with it as you like.
 Lake creates no global variables and has no shared state.
 Everything is neatly wrapped up in a [`LakeCtx`](blob/master/src/lake.h#L120-128) so theoretically you can run multiple interpreters in the same process.
 I haven't tried it yet but it should work.

 Tests
 =====